Anas Todkill

-Anas Todkill was an English-born early American carpenter, soldier, and explorer who accompanied Captain John Smith on each of his explorations of the Colony of Virginia.
+Anas Todkill was an English-born early American carpenter, soldier, and manservant who accompanied Captain John Smith on each of his explorations of the Colony of Virginia.

 Biography

-Todkill arrived with the Jamestown fleet in 1606 as a servant of Captain John Martin.
+Todkill arrived with the original Jamestown fleet in 1607, as a servant of Captain John Martin.
 Todkill accompanied John Smith on several early voyages in Virginia, and his written accounts of their journeys are included in the published works of Smith.
 Todkill was the only colonist to accompany Smith on both of his Chesapeake Bay expeditions as well as the visit to Powhatan and the Pamunkey confrontation.
 Todkill was briefly held captive but released at the urging of Pocahontas.
 In 1609, Todkill and Nathaniel Powell took part in an unsuccessful expedition to locate surviving colonists of the Roanoke Colony, at the personal request of governor Thomas Gates.

 Todkill returned to England by the 1610s.

 Legacy

 The writings of Todkill describing a dance given by the women of Powhatan's camp has been suggested by historians as a possible basis for the "living Drolerie" as portrayed in Act III of the Shakespeare play The Tempest.
 The 1885 novel My Lady Pokahontas was written by John Esten Cooke and published with Todkill listed as the author.
 Cooke published a short story titled Pokahontas at Court which also listed Todkill as the author/narrator.

 A historic reenactment and program at Colonial Williamsburg portrays Todkill.